-PBI.4503F EUROPEAN UNION LAW
+PBL4503F EUROPEAN UNION LAW

-Conveners: Ms S Lutchman and Emeritus Professor D J Devine
+Convener: Ms S Lutchman and Emeritus Professor D J Devine

 Course entry requirements: All Preliminary and Intermediate Level courses to have been completed.
-Course outline:

 The course provides an introduction to the institutions and instruments of the European Union, with a focus on its relationship with Southern Africa.
 A few of the aspects covered include: